khasanbekme/Aqqal-Workshop/README.md

 7. **Run the Python Code**:
     - Execute the Python code.
-    - If the Telegram bot responds with "CONGRATULATIONS!!!", the setup is successful.
+    - If the Telegram bot responds "CONGRATULATIONS!!!", the setup is successful.
     - If you encounter issues, revisit Step 1 and ensure all steps were followed correctly.